 Most hormonal disorders are chronic and require ongoing care.
 We’ll help you learn more about your hormonal disorder and work to make important changes in your daily life.
 The members of your care team, including a registered dietitian nutritionist, behavioral health specialist and certified educator, are available to provide education and support as needed.

 As a first step, we recommend scheduling an appointment with one of our primary care doctors.
 Our primary care providers are experts at diagnosing hundreds of conditions.
-If your primary care provider recommended you see a specialist and you’re ready to find a doctor or make an appointment, get started by answering a few questions.
-Based on your answers, we’ll recommend endocrinologists that are a good match for you.
+If your primary care provider has recommended you see an endocrinologist, you can choose a doctor or a location to schedule your appointment.